 “We applaud the bipartisan leadership from Reps.
 Jefferson Van Drew (D-NJ), Brian Fitzpatrick (R-PA), Raul Grijalva (D-AZ) and the many other representatives who continue to champion the nation’s most successful conservation program,” says Land Tawney, president and CEO at Backcountry Hunters & Anglers.
 “The legislation emphasizes the importance of permanently funding recreational public access for hunting, fishing, recreational shooting or other outdoor recreational activities.
 Think about all the public lands – currently landlocked – to which we could gain access with $900 million in LWCF funding every year.
 Passage of this bill would be monumental for hunters, anglers and everyone who enjoys our public resources.”

-8 Places Where There Could Be New Public Access to Hunting and Fishing by the Fall Opener
+8 Places Where Will Be New Public Access to Hunting and Fishing by the Fall Opener

-According to a DOI press statement, there will be a brief public comment period to finalize the proposal, after which these areas could provide new hunting and fishing access to all Americans by the fall opener.
+These just a handful of the areas that will provide new hunting and fishing access to all Americans by the fall opener.

 Green Bay National Wildlife Refuge, Wisconsin